Wise Card Australia Review: Is Wise a Good Travel Card for You?

 Manage your money as you travel cheaply and easily with a Wise borderless account.

 Open your account online before you leave, and hold, send and receive dozens of different currencies.
-You can manage your balances using the Wise app, and spend easily using the Wise borderless Mastercard.
+You can manage your money using the Wise app, and spend easily using the Wise borderless Mastercard.

 Just top up from your home bank account, and convert to the currency you need to avoid foreign transaction fees.
 All currency conversion is done using the mid-market exchange rate with no markup, which can mean it’s far cheaper than relying on your regular bank.